Isaiah Stevens

-Isaiah T. Stevens (born November 1, 2000) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA), on a two-way contract with the Stockton Kings of the NBA G League.
+Isaiah T. Stevens (born November 1, 2000) is an American professional basketball player who last played for the Sacramento Kings of the National Basketball Association (NBA), on a two-way contract with the Stockton Kings of the NBA G League.
 He played college basketball for the Colorado State Rams.

 High school career

 Stevens attended Allen High School in Allen, Texas.
 As a junior, he led his team to the Class 6A state title.
 In his senior season, Stevens averaged 21 points and was named District 9-6A co-MVP.
 He competed for Team Faith on the Amateur Athletic Union circuit alongside five-star recruit Greg Brown III.
 Stevens committed to playing college basketball for Colorado State over offers from SMU and Mississippi State, among others.